Please write a metafictional literary short story about AI and

 In the remainder of this post, I will demonstrate this approach for the chat application I described earlier.

-, a Terminal User Interface variant which clears the screen and displays “hello world” in the center of the screen until the user presses a key.
+Let’s start with a Hello World.
+Not just putStrLn "hello world", a Terminal User Interface variant which clears the screen and displays “hello world” in the center of the screen until the user presses a key.

 getScreenSize :: IO (Int, Int)